 The 1st/31st was replaced in Malta by The 2nd/10th Regiment of Foot.

-22 June 1867 352 men of the 1st/31st arrived in Malta from Templemore Tipperary, Ireland and relieved the 1st/60th Regiment of Foot.
+22 June 1867 The 1st/31st Regiment arrived in Malta from Templemore, Tipperary, Ireland.
+It embarked at Queenstown on 11 June 1867 and relieved the 1st/60th Regiment in Malta on 22 June.

 In 1867, the regiment had an average strength of 352 men.
 There were 280 hospital admissions (821.0 admissions per 1000 of mean strength) with 11 deaths in hospital and 1 out of hospital (34.09 deaths per 1000 of mean strength).